 But don’t worry, Broadband Freedom has you covered!
 Let’s jump straight into your most pressing concerns first.

-You will need full-fibre broadband – also known as fibre-to-the-premises or FTTP for short – to have access to a fixed internet without a landline.
+You will need full-fibre broadband – also known as fibre-to-the-premises or FTTP – to have access to a fixed internet without a landline.
 Alternatively, you can get Virgin Media’s cable broadband.

 Virgin currently cover approximately 52% of the country and only 21% of UK properties have access to full-fibre broadband.
 Openreach has already started the switchover from the modern version of the Public Switched Telephone Network (PSTN).
 This will be followed by every UK home being switched to an internet-based connection by landline operators.